Columbine (book): Synopsis

 Columbine has two main storylines, told in alternating chapters: the 'before' story of the killers' evolution toward murder, and the 'after' story of the survivors.
 There are shorter 'during' accounts, describing the attack itself, dispersed throughout the book.
 Formally composed of 53 chapters divided into five parts, the book also includes a timeline, 26 pages of detailed endnotes, and a fifteen-page bibliography organized into topics.

 The 'before' story focuses primarily on the killers' high school years preceding the massacre.
-According to the experts cited on the book, Eric Harris was a textbook psychopath, and Dylan Klebold was an angry depressive.
+According to the experts cited in the book, using retrospective diagnoses based on their writings and accounts of those close to them, Eric Harris was a textbook psychopath, and Dylan Klebold was an angry depressive.

-The 'after' story is composed of eight major sub-stories, focused on individuals who played a key role in the aftermath of the attack, including Columbine Principal Frank DeAngelis, alleged Christian martyr Cassie Bernall (another myth, according to the book), "the boy in the window", Patrick Ireland, FBI Supervisory Special Agent Dwayne Fuselier, and the families of victim Daniel Rohrbough and teacher Dave Sanders, who died saving students from the gunmen.
+The 'after' story is composed of eight major sub-stories, focused on individuals who played a key role in the aftermath of the attack, including Columbine Principal Frank DeAngelis, alleged Christian martyr Cassie Bernall (a myth that came from a student mixing up Cassie and Valeen Schnurr in his account of the events that occurred in the library), "the boy in the window" (Patrick Ireland), FBI Supervisory Special Agent Dwayne Fuselier, and the families of victim Daniel Rohrbough and teacher Dave Sanders, who died saving students from the gunmen.
 The Evangelical Christian community's feverish response to the alleged "martyrdom" issue is also chronicled.

-Columbine begins four days before the massacre, at a school assembly hosted by Principal DeAngelis just before Prom weekend.
+Columbine opens at a school assembly hosted by Principal DeAngelis just before Prom weekend, four days before the massacre.
 Scenes from the massacre are graphically depicted in the early chapters, and later through flashbacks.